 2015 EE BAFTAs: Boyhood wins the big one while The Grand Budapest Hotel dominates technical awards

-The Grand Budapest Hotel ended up with the most wins on the night, as it clinched five accolades, including Best Original Screenplay for its absent director / writer Wes Anderson.
-It also did well in the technical categories with victories in Production Design, Costume Design, Makeup & Hairstyling and Original Music for composer Alexandre Desplat.
+However, the period comedy The Grand Budapest Hotel ended up with the most awards on the night, as it clinched five, including Best Original Screenplay for absent filmmaker Wes Anderson.

 For the second year in a row, another young British male actor was the recipient of the EE Rising Star Award as Jack O’Connell (’71, Unbroken) won ahead of versatile opponents like Margot Robbie and Shailene Woodley.